stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-And we sort of sat down and went, "Ooh, hang on a minute." [__TIM:__ Yeah, I mean...]
+And we sort of sat down and went, "Ooh, hang on a minute." [__TIM:__ Yeah, I mean, you guys haven't guessed.]
 So, this is the reason we've come up with.
-Again, improv is great [__TIM:__ Improv!] 'cause you can just cover your ass whenever you want and shout *improv*!
+Again, improv is great [__TIM:__ Improv!] 'cause you can just cover your ass whenever you want and shout* improv*!

 #### TIM

 And again, the great thing is that is probably a better work around ending than I probably would have come up on my own. [__BEN:__ Yeah.
 Yeah.]
 Which is, again, the fun thing about it.
-You end up with-- It's-- it's-- it's easier to do and the ideas are better.
+You end up with-- It's easier to do and the ideas are better.
 Why write anything down in advance, idiots.
-That's-- that's a--
+That's a--

 #### BEN